-20. All trees and hedges to be retained (including those adjacent to the site) as part of the development hereby permitted shall be protected during site clearance in accordance with the protection measures within the Arboricultural Impact Assessment (Ascerta Ref P. 1715.23.02) or in accordance with an alternative scheme as agreed in writing by the Local Planning Authority; no construction materials or articles of any description shall be burnt or placed on the ground that lies between a tree trunk or hedgerow and such fencing, nor within these areas shall the existing ground level be raised or lowered, or any trenches or pipe runs excavated, without prior written consent of the Local Planning Authority.

-21. No dwellings shall be permitted to be occupied until the written approval of the Local Planning Authority has been obtained to a landscape and habitat management plan outlining the timing and specification of ongoing management and maintenance including management company details, management responsibilities and maintenance schedules for all landscaped areas, natural and seminatural habitats and public open spaces on site (other than privately owned domestic gardens).
-The approved details shall be implemented in full.

-22.No dwellings shall be permitted to be occupied until the written approval of the Local Planning Authority has been obtained to details of the design of the public open space area which should include details of the proposed drainage, earthworks/grading and mounding of land and final contours along with details of any boundary treatments.
-The development shall proceed in strict accordance with the approved plan and details.
+- 21. All trees and hedges to be retained (including those adjacent to the site) as part of the development hereby permitted shall be protected during site clearance in accordance with the protection measures within the Arboricultural Impact Assessment (Ascerta Ref P. 1715.23.02) or in accordance with an alternative scheme as agreed in writing by the Local Planning Authority; no construction materials or articles of any description shall be burnt or placed on the ground that lies between a tree trunk or hedgerow and such fencing, nor within these areas shall the existing ground level be raised or lowered, or any trenches or pipe runs excavated, without prior written consent of the Local Planning Authority. - 22.
+No dwellings shall be permitted to be occupied until the written approval of the Local Planning Authority has been obtained to a landscape and habitat management plan outlining the timing and specification of ongoing management and maintenance including management company details, management responsibilities and maintenance schedules for all landscaped areas, natural and semi-natural habitats and public open spaces on site (other than privately owned domestic gardens).
+The approved details shall be implemented in full. - 23.
+No dwellings shall be permitted to be occupied until the written approval of the Local Planning Authority has been obtained to details of the design of the public open space area which should include details of the proposed drainage, earthworks/grading and mounding of land and final contours along with details of any boundary treatments.
+The development shall proceed in strict accordance with the approved plan and details. - 24.
+No building shall be occupied until the drainage system for the site has been completed in accordance with the approved details.
+Thereafter no further surface water and/or land drainage shall be allowed to connect directly or indirectly with the public sewerage system.